FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 * `response_type` - this should always be set to `code` for this grant type.
 This tells the OAuth server you are using the authorization code grant.
 * `scope` - this is also an optional parameter, but in some of the modes from above, this will be required by the OAuth server.
 This parameter is a space separated list of strings.
 You might also need to include the `offline` scope in this list if you plan on using refresh tokens in your application (we'll cover this later in the guide as well).
 * `code_challenge` - this an optional parameter, but provides support for PKCE.
 This is useful when there is not a backend that can handle the final steps of the Authorization Code Grant.
 This is known as a "public client".
 There aren't many cases of applications that specifically don't have backends, but if you have something like a mobile application and you aren't able to leverage a server-side backend for OAuth, you must implement PKCE to protect your application from security issues.
 The security issues surrounding PKCE are out of the scope of this guide, but you can find numerous articles online about them.
-* `code_challenge_type` - this is an optional parameter, but if you implement PKCE, you must specify how your PKCE `code_challenge` parameter was create.
-It can either be `plain` or `s256`.
-We never recommend using anything except `s256` which uses SHA-256 secure hashing for PKCE.
+* `code_challenge_method` - this is an optional parameter, but if you implement PKCE, you must specify how your PKCE `code_challenge` parameter was create.
+It can either be `plain` or `S256`.
+We never recommend using anything except `S256` which uses SHA-256 secure hashing for PKCE.
 * `nonce` - this is an optional parameter and is used for OpenID Connect.
 We don't go into much detail of OpenID Connect in this guide, but we will cover a few aspects including ID tokens and `nonce`.
 Basically, this `nonce` parameter will be included in the ID token that the OAuth server generates and we can verify that when we retrieve the ID token later in the guide.

 Let's update our controller from above with all of these values.
 While we don't actually need to use PKCE for this guide, it doesn't hurt anything to add it.